Bruno Pinheiro (football manager)

-Bruno Miguel Nogueira Pinheiro (born 30 October 1976) is a Portuguese professional football manager, who is currently leading Eupen.
+Bruno Miguel Nogueira Pinheiro (born 30 October 1976) is a Portuguese professional football manager, currently in charge of Primeira Liga club Académico de Viseu.

 He coached youth and amateur football in Portugal before moving to Qatar in 2016 and leading the nation's youth teams, including at the 2019 FIFA U-20 World Cup.
 In two years at Estoril, he won the Liga Portugal 2 title in 2021 and achieved ninth place in the Primeira Liga.
 As interim manager of the Qatar senior team in January 2023, he reached the semi-finals of the 25th Arabian Gulf Cup.

 Coaching career

 Early years

 Born in Charneca de Caparica, Almada, Pinheiro was a youth coach at Benfica and Belenenses.
 From 2014, he had his first experience in the third-tier Campeonato de Portugal, at Eléctrico.
 From 2016, he worked in Qatar at the Aspire Academy and with the nation's youth teams.
 He led the under-19 team to the semi-finals of the 2018 AFC Championship, qualifying for the 2019 FIFA U-20 World Cup in Poland, where they lost all three games in a group-stage exit.